Widespread Panic: 2006–2014: Jimmy Herring joins

-The band went on to tour steadily throughout 2011, ending the year with their first show at Time Warner Cable Arena in Charlotte, North Carolina.
+The band toured steadily throughout 2011, ending the year with their first show at Time Warner Cable Arena in Charlotte, North Carolina.
 In early 2012, the band played a limited number of shows.
-From January to February the band embarked on their first ever tour billed as completely acoustic.
-Dubbed the Wood Tour, it started in January at the Fillmore in Silver Spring, Maryland and ended at The Belly Up in Aspen, Colorado.
-Two recordings from the Wood Tour were released in 2012, a special Record Store Day-only vinyl record entitled Live Wood in April and later Wood, on October 16.
+From January to February they went on their first completely acoustic tour.
+Dubbed the Wood Tour, it began in January at the Fillmore in downtown Silver Spring, Maryland and ended at The Belly Up in Aspen, Colorado.
+Two recordings from the tour were released in 2012, a special Record Store Day-only vinyl record called Live Wood in April and later Wood, on October 16.

-The rest of 2012 saw the band on hiatus but band members were active with other projects.
+For the rest of 2012 the band was on hiatus but band members were active with other projects.
 Dave Schools toured with the Mickey Hart Band, Jimmy Herring recorded a new album and toured with his own band, and Jojo Hermann played shows with the Missing Cats, occasionally opening and sitting in with the North Mississippi Allstars.
-On August 17, the band announced their first scheduled shows after hiatus, including two nights in Charlotte, North Carolina and a 4-night run in the Dominican Republic.

-Between the two short legs that made up the 2012 Wood Tour, the band played a four night run in Mexico, marking their first shows in the country, and beginning what would become an annual tradition called Panic en la Playa.
+On August 17, the band announced their first scheduled shows after the hiatus, including two nights in Charlotte and a four night run in the Dominican Republic.
+Between the two short legs of the 2012 Wood Tour, the band played a four night run in Mexico, their first shows in the country, and beginning what became an annual tradition called Panic en la Playa.
 The first Panic En La Playa was held on the beach at the Now Sapphire Resort in Puerto Morelos, Mexico in 2012.
-For 2013 and 2014, The concert was held at the Hard Rock Hotel in Punta Cana, Dominican Republic, with the 2014 shows pushed back until March 17–20.
+For 2013 and 2014, The concert was held at the Hard Rock Hotel in Punta Cana, Dominican Republic with the 2014 shows pushed back until March 17–20.

-The band returned to regular touring in the spring of 2013 with a run of Mid-West and Southern shows beginning in April.
-During these shows, the band introduced new innovations in the audio broadcast of their live performance.
-Previously, Panic had allowed tapers to use audience recording devices to simulcast live shows to fans via the internet.
-The first live taper stream was at the Dodge Theatre in Phoenix, Arizona on 11/04/2009 by Coloartist and was continued by all the WP tapers through the Spring 2013 tour when the band took over streaming duties and started broadcasting live soundboard recordings of the show via Mixlr.com and the Mixlr smartphone app.
-On December 31, 2013 the band returned to Philips Arena in Atlanta.
+The band returned to touring in the spring of 2013 with a run of Mid-West and Southern shows beginning in April.
+During the shows, the band introduced new innovations in the audio broadcast of their live performances.
+Previously, Widespread Panic had allowed fans to use audience recording devices to simulcast live shows to fans via the internet.
+The first live taper stream was at the Dodge Theatre in Phoenix in November 2009 and continued through the spring 2013 tour when the band took over streaming duties and started broadcasting live soundboard recordings of the show via Mixlr.com and the Mixlr smartphone app.
+On December 31, 2013, the band returned to Philips Arena in Atlanta.